 Causes of excessive panting in older dogs

-While panting is a natural mechanism to cool off a dog’s body, it can be a result of something else.
+Dogs have very few seat glands, which means the most effective way to cool off is through panting.
+While panting is a natural mechanism to cool off a dog’s body, it can also be a result of something else.
 Usually, “Dogs take ten to thirty breaths a minute depending on their size.
 Get to know what your dog’s everyday breathing and panting looks like so you’ll more quickly notice suspicious changes”, says Dr Amy Flowers.

 Furthermore, here you have the most commons causes of excessive panting in older dogs:

-Heatstroke: It is usual for a dog to start panting harder after exertion.
-However, some dogs (Boston terriers and pugs) are prone to breathing heavily due to their short snouts.
-But, panting is also a result of a heat stroke.
-A dog who has a thick coat suffer very often the effects of heat.
-This is perhaps the most common cause of excessive panting in dogs.
+- Heatstroke: It is usual for a dog to start panting harder after exertion.
+However, some dogs (Boston terriers and pugs) are prone to breathing heavily from very little exercise due to their short snouts and inability to breathe in enough oxygen.
+But panting is also a result of a heat stroke.
+This can be a serious concern, and can lead to seizures and fatalities if not treated swiftly.

-Chronic illnesses: There are a couple of chronic illnesses that can cause excessive panting in older dogs.
-The most common ones are heart failure, Cushing’s syndrome and respiratory disorders.
-Fortunately, it is possible to treat them, but for that, you need professional help.
+- Chronic illnesses: There are a many of chronic illnesses that can cause excessive panting in older dogs.
+The most common ones are heart failure, Cushing’s syndrome and respiratory disorders affecting the lungs.
+Fortunately, it is possible to treat many of them, but for that, you need professional help.

-Pain: Unfortunately, dogs can’t tell us easily when they are in pain.
-If you are not accustomed to your dog’s behaviour, you are going to struggle!
-Even though there are many signs of pain like enlarged pupils, lack of appetite, anxiety and restlessness, excessive panting is the most frequent one.
+- Pain: Unfortunately, dogs can’t tell us easily when they are in pain.
+Even though there are many signs of pain like enlarged pupils, lack of appetite and restlessness, excessive panting is also a frequent one.
+Other symptoms to look out for are licking areas of the body which are uncomfortable, whining and refusing to lie down and settle.

-Medication: Your dog can also experience the side-effects of a drug.
-Drug allergies are a common cause of excessive panting in older dogs.
-So, if you believe that your dog is not assimilating the medicine properly, you may need to consider stopping the treatment.
+- Medication: Your dog can also experience the side-effects of a drug.
+Drug allergies are an uncommon cause of excessive panting in older dogs.
+So, if you believe that your dog is not reacting to the medicine normally, you should contact your veterinarian for advice.

 How to respond to excessive panting in older dogs?

-Among the causes of excessive panting, heatstroke is the most common as already stated.
-Also, it is the one that you can treat right away.
-The rest will need more of a professional approach.
-If you are sure that your dog has a heat stroke, a quick response is life-saving.
+If you think that your dog has heat stroke, a quick response is life-saving.
 To know if this is the case, be on the lookout for excessive panting, weakness, glassy eyes, fast heart rate, drooling, vomiting, seizures and fever.
 If you can, take the rectal temperature.
 Your dog's temperature surpasses 40 °C, go immediately to the vet.

 Here is what you can do to save your dog:

-Give your dog cool (not cold) water.
-If he refuses, try with ice cubes.
+- Give your dog cool (not cold) water.

 Heatstroke can be avoided.
 Do not leave your dog in enclosed hot spaces or parked cars.
 Pets need shade and fresh water all day long (or at least during the hottest part of the day).